skatsubo/immich-metadata-exporter/README.md

 Writes asset metadata to companion XMP sidecars.

 Usage:
-  ./export.sh                # Write metadata to known sidecars (those having sidecarPath defined in the database) ./export.sh [--args...]    # Export with extra args: asset filter, target (see optinal arguments below), preview mode, debug
-  ./export.sh --help         # Show this help
+  ./export.sh                Export metadata to known sidecars (those having sidecarPath defined in the database) ./export.sh --preview      Dry run: show what would be changed ./export.sh [--args...]
+Export with optional args: asset filter, target, preview mode, debug (see below) ./export.sh --help         Show this help

 Optional arguments:
   --target { known | unknown | all }  Target assets/sidecars to process.
                                         known:   process assets with existing sidecars (having non-empty 'asset.sidecarPath' in the database)
                                         unknown: process assets without sidecars (having empty 'asset.sidecarPath' in the database)
                                         all:     process all assets
                                       Default: known
   --filter <condition>                SQL "where" condition to limit which assets' metadata to export.
                                       It is passed verbatim to the where clause when selecting assets for export: WHERE ...
 AND <condition>
                                       Default: 1=1 (no filtering) --preview                           Preview (dry run).
 Generate metadata.json and sidecars but do not write anything to the original location.
   --debug                             Debug.
 Print more verbose output.
 In preview mode it prints diff for modified files.

 Examples:
-  ./export.sh --preview
   ./export.sh --preview --debug
   ./export.sh --target all --filter "\"createdAt\" >= '2025-10-10'"
 ```